HelmiAlf/Oscars-trend/README.md

 I like movies, and i often curious to find out whether there is a time where people appreciate a certain genre more than others.
 In this project, i hoped to see a change of trending themes and genres of movies that won or nominated to be Movie of the Year award in each decade, from the 1920s to 2010s.
 I scraped the data for this project from wikipedia.com

-I found that theres no unique pattern and theres too much theme and genre to visualize.
+I found that theres no unique pattern and theres too many theme and genre to visualize.
 So here's it in text

 ```
 1920